strimzi/kafka-env-var-config-provider/README.md

 ## Using the configuration provider

-First, you need to initializer the configuration provider.
+First, you need to initialize the configuration provider.

 ```properties
 config.providers=env